Zorlin/veda/README.md

 @pytest.mark.control
 def test_interrupt_cleans_up_resources():
-    """Ensure resources (threads, processes) are cleaned up after an interrupt."""
+    """Ensure resources (threads, processes) are cleaned up after an interrupt (SIGTERM then SIGKILL)."""

 @pytest.mark.control
+def test_interrupt_stops_aider_promptly():
+    """Verify that Aider stops processing quickly after an interrupt signal."""

+@pytest.mark.control
-def test_goal_prompt_changes_trigger_reinit():
+def test_goal_prompt_changes_are_detected():
-    """Verify that modifying goal.prompt causes the harness to reinitialize Aider with the new goal."""
+    """Verify that modifying the goal prompt file during a run is detected by the harness."""

+@pytest.mark.control
+def test_reloaded_goal_prompt_is_used():
+    """Ensure that after a goal prompt reload, subsequent evaluations/retries use the new goal."""

 ```